laradock/laradock/README.md

   1. Check your running Laravel application IP by dumping `Request::ip()` variable using `dd(Request::ip())` anywhere on your application.
 The result is the IP of your Laravel container.
   2. Change the `DB_HOST` variable on env with the IP that you received from previous step.
 * Option B
    1. Change the `DB_HOST` value to the same name as the MySQL docker container.
-The Laradock docker-compose file currently has this as `mysql`
+The LaraDock docker-compose file currently has this as `mysql`